LMacPhail/zabbix-history-influxdb/DEVELOPMENT.md

 # Local Development

 You will need Zabbix sources for compiling the module.
-For running the module you have two options:
+For running the zabbix-server you have two options:
-- compile whole Zabbix source code and run from there (follow https://www.zabbix.com/developers)
+- compile Zabbix source code and run from there (follow https://www.zabbix.com/developers)
-- install Zabbix from distributed packages and just put compiled module and module's config in the modules path, then restart Zabbix as usual
+- install Zabbix from distributed packages and just link compiled module and module's config in the modules path, then restart Zabbix as usual (you need Zabbix source code only to compile module)

 We are using the second option.
 Our local development environment is:
 - VirtualBox with Ubuntu 18.04